troclaux/notes/aws.md

 - similar to auth0 and firebase
 - identity for web/mobile application's users
 - don't create an IAM user for the clients of your application, use Cognito
-- instead of giving your app's users aws iam accounts (which are meant for admins and systems), you use cognito to manage their identities securely
+- instead of giving your app's users aws iam accounts (which are meant for admins and systems), use cognito to manage their identities securely
 - also capable of signing in with google/facebook/twitter accounts

 ## Comprehend